haikalpribadi/haikalpribadi-ros-pkg/README.markdown

 #parallax_eddie_robot
 ##Parallax Eddie Robot ROS Driver
-###This is a generic driver for Parallax Eddie Robot.
+###This is a generic driver for Parallax Eddie Robot ( http://www.parallax.com/eddie ).
 At the current moment, the development of this package is still on going constantly.
 This package is considered a beta release.
 Development is still in progress.
 ###Under Development

 #speech_interface